Guitar Sight Reading Focus: Simple Time Signatures

 Time Signatures and Meter

-The subject of this Hub is simple time signatures.
+The subject of this article is simple time signatures.
 Note that 'simple' in this context doesn't mean easy.
 It's referring to time signatures in which the beats are divisible by 2.
 It's used in contrast to so-called compound time signatures in which the beat is divisible by three.
-I'll deal with compound time signatures in a future Hub.

 Simple Time signatures show two things: